RashidCodes/azure_dbt_core/README.md

 # Run DBT Core on Azure with Containerapp Jobs
 In this project, I've created a basic framework that can be used to run [dbt](https://docs.getdbt.com/) in your azure environment.
 The project serves as a starting point for stakeholders that want to start using *dbt-core* in their environments. **Terraform** is used to manage the resources used in this project. **Snowflake** is used as the platform for data warehousing.

-# Tools and languages
+# Tools
+## Azure Resources
 - Azure Containerapp Jobs
 - Azure Blob Storage
 - Azure Container Registry
 - Azure Devops

+## Scripting
 - Bash

+## IaC
 - Terraform (not required)

 # How to run the project
 ## Prerequisites
+The following resources are required to successfully run this project.
 1. Azure Subscription
 2. Azure Devops account
 3. A DBT Project

+## Setting up our environment
+We'll learn how to set up our environment in the following sections

-## Provision Azure Resources
+### Provision Azure Resources

 1. Open a terminal session and log into your subscription with the [`az cli`](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli)
     ```bash
     az login